Pence spokesperson denies vice president is 'in quarantine' amid reports of self-isolating over coronavirus

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-A spokesperson for Vice President Pence denied reports that he's in "quarantine" just days after a member of his team tested positive for the coronavirus.
+A spokesperson on Sunday denied Vice President Pence is in "quarantine" just days after a member of his team tested positive for the coronavirus.

 "Vice President Pence will continue to follow the advice of the White House Medical Unit and is not in quarantine," the spokesperson, Devin O’Malley, said in a statement.